Francoist Catalonia: Catalan Francoists

 In Catalonia there were many intellectuals (painters, writers, journalists, etc.) who collaborated with the Franco regime, receiving in return the approval and favour of the regime.
 Some of them were in the conservative Lliga Regionalista, later Lliga de Catalunya, led by Francesc Cambó.
 Such people included Salvador Dalí, Josep Pla and Juan Antonio Samaranch, for example.

 In 1936, André Breton expelled Dalí from his surrealistic circle due to his fascist tendencies, leaving the artist as one of the few intellectuals who supported Franco after the Spanish Civil War.
 In 1949, Dalí returned to Catalonia, after a stay in the US, with the approval of Franco's government, who used it as a political propaganda, which was widely criticized by many intellectuals and progressives.

 Josep Pla, a moderate Catalanist, was elected deputy of the Commonwealth of Catalonia for the Regionalist League in his hometown, Alt Empordà, in 1921.
 After exile in Rome, he returned to Barcelona in January 1939, alongside Manuel Aznar and other Francoist journalists, to take over the editing of the newspaper La Vanguardia (then named La Vanguardia Española).

 Juan Antonio Samaranch, a member of the FET y de las JONS from a very young age, began his political career on the Barcelona City Council when he was appointed Sports Councilor in 1955.
-Under the Franco regime, he held the positions of Attorney General in Corts, National Delegate for Sports and President of the Diputació de Barcelona until he arrived at the International Olympic Committee Presidency (1980–2001).
+Under the Franco regime, he held the positions of procurador (1964-1977, member of the lower house) of the Cortes Españolas, National Delegate for Sports and President of the Diputació de Barcelona until he arrived at the International Olympic Committee Presidency (1980–2001).
 In 1985 he received the Gold Medal of the Generalitat of Catalonia and in 1988 he was awarded the Prince of Asturias Prize for Sports.
 He died on April 21, 2010, in Barcelona and his body was displayed in a chapel in the Palau de la Generalitat de Catalunya at the same time that a mass was held, which brought together 4,000 people in the Barcelona Cathedral officiated by the Archbishop of Barcelona, Lluís Martínez Sistach.
 However, his last few years were noteworthy for criticisms of his ambiguous position with respect to the Franco regime.